PFAS and Your Water

 Submit your comment on the Federal Decision Making Website specifically for the Per- and Polyfluoroalkyl Substances National Primary Drinking Water Regulation by May 30, 2023.

 Attend a public hearing on May 4, 2023, where the public can register and provide verbal comments.
-Registration on this site is required by April 28, 2023.
+Registration is required by April 28, 2023.
 Be sure to read the registration information carefully to follow instructions on submitting your comment before the hearing.

 The EPA expects to finalize the PFAS NPDWR by the end of 2023 or early in the first quarter of 2024.
 Once finished, drinking water utilities, such as Thornton, will be required to meet the regulations within three years.